 This long-term trend has been impacted by Covid-19 and the associated economic lockdown.
 This will likely be compounded by the United Kingdom's decoupling from the European Union - which in the medium term will have a downward pressure on economic growth.

-These economic challenges are occurring within the broader context of major societal change.
+Tech Nation - Jersey's digital tech ecosystem; https://technation.io/insights/digital-jersey/ Jersey's Fiscal Policy Panel: Advice for the 2020-23 Government Plan (March 2019) These economic challenges are occurring within the broader context of major societal change.
 Specifically, in most developed economies including that of Jersey's we see a rapid aging of the population.